 If the chatbox algorithm can’t help you with your issue, you will be transferred to a live representative.

 I tested the Virtual Assistant on two occasions, and both times the question I asked was answered promptly and accurately.

-Online Assist is H&R Block’s paid on-demand tax help service that pairs you with a tax expert, Enrolled Agent (EA), or Certified Public Accountant (CPA) with whom you can chat on demand.
+Online Assist is H&R Block’s paid on-demand tax help service that pairs you with a tax expert with whom you can chat on demand.

 You can use either a live chat or a screenshare to communicate with this individual.

 Admittedly, this is a pretty cool feature, but I’m not sure that someone whose tax return data is all transmitted to them on forms someone else prepared — such as a W-2 or 1098-E — needs a tax professional to look over their return.